Best Roof Types for Solar Panels: A Guide for UK Housebuilders

-Solar power is no longer a niche upgrade – it’s fast becoming a standard feature in UK housebuilding.
-Alongside growing buyer expectations for energy-efficient homes, new regulations are raising the bar for sustainability in construction.
+Solar power is no longer a niche upgrade – it’s fast becoming a standard feature of new-build homes across the UK.
+Alongside rising buyer expectations for energy-efficient homes, new regulations are raising the bar for sustainability in residential construction.

-The Future Homes Standard will see rooftop solar become mandatory for nearly all new builds in the UK from 2027.
-For housebuilders, this means understanding how roof form and layout affect solar feasibility is now key to delivering compliant, future-ready homes with real sale appeal.
+The Future Homes Standard will require rooftop solar on almost all new homes from 2027.
+For developers, understanding roof suitability for solar panels in new builds is now essential for delivering compliant, future-ready housing.

-In this guide, we break down the core factors that influence solar panel roof design, highlight the most common challenges, and offer practical considerations for integrating solar effectively into your developments.
+In this guide, we explore the best roof types for solar panels in the UK, common design challenges, and practical considerations for integrating solar into housing developments.

-The best-performing solar installations typically sit on roofs with a pitch between 30 and 40 degrees, oriented as close to south-facing as possible.
-In the UK, this combination offers the best exposure to sunlight across the year, though east–west arrangements can also work well with thoughtful system design.
+In the UK, the ideal roof pitch for solar panels is typically between 30° and 40°, oriented as close to south-facing as possible.
+This angle allows panels to capture the maximum amount of sunlight throughout the year, though east–west arrangements can also work well with thoughtful system design.

 Another important consideration is the placement of tile vents or soil vent pipe (SVP) exits.
 These are often positioned in the centre of a roof elevation without regard for solar layouts, but they can take up valuable space and reduce array size.
 In most cases, they can be repositioned to suit the solar design with minimal effort, if considered early enough.